Iran–Kazakhstan relations: On-going commitment

 The relationship of the two countries also evolved heavily through their mutual cooperation in international organizations.
 Some notable examples of relations in that field are through the United Nations (UN) and the Economic Cooperation Organization.
 Also, over 60 contracts since the diplomatic mission began are ensuring that Iran and Kazakhstan have legal and diplomatic obligations to each other.

 Another facet to the relationship between Iran and Kazakhstan is that they seem committed to holding meetings and summits as to further their cooperation.
 The two countries, especially their leaders, have stressed that they feel a commitment to furthering the worth and strength of their currencies.
 Another way that they have expressed to the journalism community about ways to continue their strong relationship is through making visa requirements easier between the two countries, which they seem to feel would help increase the interests of Iranian and Kazakhstani business in the other respective country.

 Kazakhstan's Prime Minister expressed their intention of expanding trade ties with Iran, during his meeting with the Iranian Minister of Agriculture in 2019, according to Fars News.

 Since Central Asian country's independence from the Soviet Union, Iran has had cordial relations with Kazakhstan.
 Kazakhstan has aided Iran in particular through oil swap deals, which have allowed the Islamic Republic to avoid sanctions.

+In recent years, economic and transit cooperation between Iran and Kazakhstan has been steadily increasing, with Bandar Abbas emerging as a key focal point for both countries as one of the main hubs of these interactions.
+Kazakhstan has announced plans to establish a logistics center in Bandar Abbas to enhance its access to the markets of Iran, the Persian Gulf, and Iraq via the North-South Corridor.
+Concurrently, the two countries have signed agreements on rail transportation that will permit the mutual passage of Iranian and Kazakh wagons, aiming to jointly transport up to five million tons of cargo annually along this route.
+This cooperation is part of broader efforts by both nations to develop transit networks and boost trade volumes.
+Economic analysts suggest that Kazakhstan's expanded presence in Bandar Abbas could revive the southern branch of the East-West Corridor, strengthen Iran's role in regional transit, and reinforce Bandar Abbas's position as a vital link between Central Asia and the markets of the Persian Gulf and South Asia.